Demi Lovato Stuns In Cleavage-Baring Gown At Grammys

 Other Instagram users said Demi had the best dress of the night as she even “made Beyonce look bad.”

-“Best dress at the Grammys”
+“Best dress at the Grammys.”

 Lovato also shared a glimpse of her look earlier on Sunday, which received well over 700,000 likes as fans got the first look at her Grammys gown.
 However, with over 53 million followers on the social media platform, it’s no surprise Demi received so much support for her sheer look.